 INTERVIEWER: Absolutely.
 That information exchange is still possible that way.
 What was your impression of the renovated space?
 What was it like being there on the opening?

 And I’m hoping that it will be easier for people to participate now, because it’s more comfortable, it’s more open, the directions are easier to follow, it’s easier to find the room that you need to get to.
-Especially things like Planning, which is important for a lot of people if they’re doing things for their house or for their yard, and they didn’t have a good way to find the right staff people.
+Especially things like Planning, which is important for a lot of people if they’re doing things for their house or their yard, and they didn’t have a good way for people to find the right staff people.
 I know that social services has got better opportunities for meeting rooms and talking to people.
 I know that they had a lot of trouble previously, with not having privacy for people who were asking for social services, or really needing help.
-And that’s, you know, difficult when somebody’s in distress, or they’re, they are needing housing assistance or medical assistance or anything like that and they don’t have the privacy to discuss that with city staff.
+And that’s, you know, difficult when somebody’s in distress, or they’re, they maybe are needing housing assistance, or medical assistance, or anything like that, and they don't have any privacy to discuss that with city staff.

-INTERVIEWER: This might not be directly related to the building’s history, but I’m just curious, about, you were involved in transportation work or interested in that topic particularly in the way that we get around by bike.
+INTERVIEWER: This might not be directly related to the building’s history, but I’m just curious about, you were involved in transportation work or interested in that topic, particularly in the way that we get around by bike in town,.
 Can you just tell us a little bit things you’ve seen improved, or things that have changed in that regard?

 NARRATOR: And, you know, it’s—when bike racks are full, it’s kind of good news/bad news.
 The good news is lots and lots of people are biking, the bad news is, the bike racks are full, so it’s hard to find a place to park.
 But I noticed that there was one bike rack that was often not full, and it was the one close—in front of the Municipal Building, but closer to Monona Terrace.
 And I went over there to park my bike one day, and I realized why nobody parked there.
-There were trees overhanging, and the birds would drop in the whole, in the whole area would be covered in bird droppings.
+There were trees overhanging, and the birds would drop in— the whole area would be covered in bird droppings.
+So nobody wanted to have bird droppings on their bike.
 So nobody would park there.

 INTERVIEWER: Yup, makes sense.